Lieven Scheire: Career

-Neveneffecten (founded by him and his cousin Jonas Geirnaert) won the jury prize at the Groninger Studenten Cabaret Festival in 2003.
-Since then they have been touring Flanders and The Netherlands with their comedy theatre show and making various sketch shows for Flemish television.
+Neveneffecten (a cabaret quartet founded by him and his cousin Jonas Geirnaert) won the jury prize at the Groninger Studenten Cabaret Festival in 2003.
+They have toured Flanders and The Netherlands with their comedy theatre show and made various sketch shows for Flemish television.

+Scheire has become well known among the Flemish public for his work in science communication.
+He is the go-to science communicator for several media outlets, has hosted several science shows, created and hosts the popular podcast 'Nerdland Podcast' and is a co-organiser of the Nerdland Festival.